-Condition No. Title Compliant (Put \ appropriate in the Remarks (if any) 1.1 Board Size (minimum 5 directors and maximum 20 directors) V 1.2 Independent Directors: $\sqrt{}$ (a) At least 1/5th of total number of directors , (b)(i) Either holds no share or holds less than 1% share of the total paid-up shares of the company V (b)(ii) Has no connection with any sponsor or director or shareholder who holds 1% or more shares of the company on the basis of family relationship.
-His / her family members (spouse, son, daughter, father, mother, brother, sister, son-in-law and daughter-in-law) also should not hold above mentioned shares V (b)(iii) Was not an executive of the company during the immediately preceding two financial years V (b)(iv) Has no pecuniary or other relationship with the company or its subsidiary / associated companies V One independent director receives remuneration as per approval of shareholders (b)(v) Is not a member, Trading Right Entitlement Certificate (TREC) holder, director or officer of any stock exchange √ (b)(vi) Is not a shareholder, director or officer of any member or TREC holder of stock exchange or an intermediary of the capital market V (b)(vii) Is not or was not during the preceding three years, a partner or an executive of company's statutory audit firm or audit firm engaged in internal audit services or audit firm conducting special audit or professional certifying compliance of this Code √ (b)(viii) Is not an independent director in more than five listed companies \checkmark
+Condition No. Title Compliand (Put √ appropriate in the Remarks (if any) 1.1 Board Size (minimum 5 directors and maximum 20 directors) V 1.2 Independent Directors: $\sqrt{}$ (a) At least 1/5th of total number of directors V (b)(i) Either holds no share or holds less than 1% share of the total paid-up shares of the company V (b)(ii) Has no connection with any sponsor or director or shareholder who holds 1% or more shares of the company on the basis of family relationship.
+His / her family members (spouse, son, daughter, father, mother, brother, sister, son-in-law and daughter-in-law) also should not hold above mentioned shares V (b)(iii) Was not an executive of the company during the immediately preceding two financial years $\checkmark$ (b)(iv) Has no pecuniary or other relationship with the company or its subsidiary / associated companies V One independent director received remuneration as per approval of shareholders up to completion of tenure for total six years on October 26, 2022 (b)(v) Is not a member, Trading Right Entitlement Certificate (TREC) holder, director or officer of any stock exchange V (b)(vi) Is not a shareholder, director or officer of any member or TREC holder of stock exchange or an intermediary of the capital market $\checkmark$ (b)(vii) Is not or was not during the preceding three years, a partner or an executive of company's statutory audit firm or audit firm engaged in internal audit services or audit firm conducting special audit or professional certifying compliance of this Code √ (b)(viii) Is not an independent director in more than five listed companies $\checkmark$